 Last Updated on

 All of this wasted water costs money, tacking on dollars to your municipal water bill.
-This is even more costly when you have to haul in water on a cistern system.

 Let’s get into it!